junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### There is no benefit to an Atmos soundtrack if you don't have height speakers.
 DEPENDS.
 If you have a 5.1 system, prolly no. If you have 7.1 speakers, maybe.
 Many older 5.1 titles have been reissued with a THD Atmos track which has a 7.1 mix.
 Most of them AFAIK aren't upmixes.
 So you get slightly increased resolution.

 Another benefit is [height virtualization](https://hometheaterreview.com/marantz-sr6014-92-channel-av-receiver-reviewed/) .
 Dolby and DTS have DSPs you can apply to 3D mixes to give a small height effect on a 2D system.
-It can be useful to peeps that can't install height speakers, or find physical height speakers distracting.
+It can be useful to people that can't install height speakers, or find physical height speakers distracting.
 But restrictions apply, such as not being able to apply DTS Virtual X to an Atmos soundtrack due to Dolby's AVR Mandate of 2018 which prohibits some cross-vendor DSP applications.

 ### THD Atmos may use a fixed 7.1.4 print
 TRUE.
 Some studios choose 12 objects for Atmos THD or use a fixed 7.1.4 render.
 Supposedly this is easier/faster for authoring software such as Scenarist Ateme Titan or Sony Blu-print since it doesn't need a 2nd pass for spatial coding.
 Another benefit is reduced bitrate.